primaulia/meter_reader/readme.md

 ### 300 record

-- There are discrepancies on the data because it doesn't give 48 interval metering value. (`1440 / 30 mins interval = 48 values`)
+- There are discrepancies in the data because it doesn't give 48 interval metering values. (`1440 / 30 mins interval = 48 values`)
-- The quality method, reason code and reason description is not given.
+- The quality method, reason code, and reason description are not given.
 - Assumed that these 300 records are invalid.
-Because the above pointers.
-However, assumed that the missing interval value is 0 somehow.
-- On the data sample given, on the line 9 `300,20050301,0,0,0,0,0,0,0,0,0,0,0,0,0.154,0.460,0.770,1.003,1.059,1.750,1.423,1.200,0 0050310121004,`.

-  It is assumed that the last column is supposed to be the `UpdateDateTime` but the DateTime format is wrong.
-It's supposed to be `20050310121004` instead, It's also missing the last column.

-  I've made an update to the sample data instead here (TODO).
+Because of the above pointers, this submission will use a different sample data as per the [referred documentation](https://aemo.com.au/-/media/files/electricity/nem/retail_and_metering/market_settlement_and_transfer_solutions/2022/mdff-specification-nem12-nem13-v25.pdf?la=en) instead

 ### 400 record

-- There are no 400 record in this data.
+- There are no 400 records in this data.

 ### 500 record